dvcsr/dvcsr/README.md

 ## Welcome!
 I'm David! 🤿
 a medical doctor 🩺 who aspire to solve a specific problem 🎯 within healthcare ecosystem 🏥 through software engineering 🏗️ and application development and that is why this github page exists! 🎉🎉🎉

-## !! 👀
-I'm actively exploring opportunities of any kind that falls into the intersection of healthcare, medicine, insurance, and technology innovation.
-My background spans clinical medicine, healthcare operations, and insurance analytics – now expanding into software engineering to drive digital transformation in these sectors.

-🔍 Currently seeking:<br/>
-* Opportunities to leverage my professional experience of insurance and healthcare systems while growing technical skills through full-time roles or internships.
-* Collaborative environments that value industry insight combined with technical capabilities

-💡 What I bring:<br/>
-* Comprehensive understanding of healthcare and insurance workflows
-* Hands-on experience of the industry
-* Insights expertise
-* Fresh technical perspective backed by real-world industry situation
-* Eagerness to contribute while expanding technical capabilities

-what brought me here? read more ⬇

 <details>
 <summary> - 💼 background about me - </summary>